nmantani/PS-MOTW/README.md

 This parameter is always set unless AppZoneId is specified.

 - ReferrerUrl
-Speficies the string for ReferrerUrl of MOTW (default: undefined).
+Specifies the string for ReferrerUrl of MOTW (default: undefined).
 Google Chrome, Microsoft Edge (Blink-based), and Mozilla Firefox set this value.

 - HostUrl
-Speficies the string for HostUrl of MOTW (default: undefined).
+Specifies the string for HostUrl of MOTW (default: undefined).
 Google Chrome, Microsoft Edge (Blink-based), and Mozilla Firefox set this value.

 - HostIpAddress
-Speficies the string for HostIpAddress of MOTW (default: undefined).
+Specifies the string for HostIpAddress of MOTW (default: undefined).
 Legacy Microsoft Edge (EdgeHTML-based) sets this value.

 - LastWriterPackageFamilyName
-Speficies the string for LastWriterPackageFamilyName of MOTW (default: undefined).
+Specifies the string for LastWriterPackageFamilyName of MOTW (default: undefined).
 Legacy Microsoft Edge (EdgeHTML-based) sets this value.

 - AppZoneId
 Specifies AppZoneId of MOTW (default: undefined).
 AppDefinedZoneId and ZoneId cannot be used if this parameter is specified.
 Old versions of SmartScreen set `AppZoneId=4` and remove ZoneId for an executable file when execution permission is given by clicking the "Run anyway" button.
 Recent versions of SmartScreen seem to just remove Zone.Identifier alternate data stream instead of setting `AppZoneId=4`.